South Park F.C.: History

 In 2010, South Park participated in the FA Cup for the first time.
 They beat Greenwich Borough and Horsham YMCA to set up a tie with Cray Wanderers.
 That season also saw the club gain promotion to the Combined Counties Football League Premier Division, and won a cup double of the Combined Counties Division one cup and the Surrey County premier Cup.

 In the 2011–12 season South Park reached the last 32 of the FA Vase competition where they were eventually overcome by the holders Whitley Bay.

-In the 2012–13 season the club achieved its best ever performance in the FA Cup, reaching the fourth qualifying round, where they were beaten 3–0 at home by Metropolitan Police.
+In the 2012–13 season the club achieved its best-ever performance in the FA Cup, reaching the fourth qualifying round, where they were beaten 3–0 at home by Metropolitan Police.

+In the 2013–13 season, the club won the Combined Counties Premier division, being promoted to the Isthmian League Division One South.
+After a reorganisation of the Isthmian League structure occurred for the 2018–19 season the club became a member of the Isthmian League South Central Division.

 South Park updated their badge in July 2018.
 In October 2018, manager Mick Sullivan, who joined at the start of the season, left the club.
 Jay Lovett was named manager later that month.
 In November 2019, Martin Dynan replaced Lovett.
 Harrison Williams took charge of the club in February 2022.

 In November 2022, Harrison left the club and his assistant Tom Cope took over the side and was named the First Team Manager.

 South Park renamed themselves South Park Reigate in July 2022, the decision was made by the club as they believe it will enhance their profile locally as well as in the wider football community.

+In the 2023–24 season, manager Tom Cope lead the club on to have their most successful season in club history.
+They reached the Third round of the FA Trophy after beating Bognor Regis Town of higher league standing, 4–1 away and went on to play Hereford away in the Third round.
+They narrowly lost 1-0 to the team who were 3 divisions higher than them, ending their run but making their first ever appearance in the third round in the competition.
+South Park also went on that season to win the Surrey Senior Cup, beating high flyers Farnham Town and ending their 40+ game winning streak.